4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 On top of the window there are 6 buttons:

 *  **Load image** - loads image or image with existing segmentation.
-*  **Load segmentation** - loads segmentation to already loaded image or loads segmentation parameters from segmentation file.
+*  **Load segmentation** - loads segmentation to the already loaded image or loads segmentation parameters from the segmentation file.
-*  **Save components** - saves each of selected components to separate ``tiff`` file.
+*  **Save components** - saves each of the selected components to a separate ``tiff`` file.
-   For each component mask file is created.
+   For each component, a mask file is created.
 *  **Save segmentation** - saves current segmentation to a file.
-   File contains segmentation, its parameters and path to original picture on which segmentation was performed.
+   The file contains segmentation, its parameters, and the path to the original picture on which segmentation was performed.
-   Path can be absolute (may not work on another computer) or relative (may not work when saved file has ben moved).
+   The path can be absolute (may not work on another computer) or relative (may not work when the saved file has been moved).
-*  **Advanced settings** - currently only color map and labeling administration.
+*  **Advanced settings** - currently contains only colormap and labeling administration.
-*  **Mask manager** - mask part of image base on segmentation
+*  **Mask manager** - Allows to add new mask based on the current segmentation.
+New mask can be adjusted by dilation, filling of holes existing in current segmentation or by reverisng segmented area.
-*  **Simple measurements** - subset of measurements available in `Measurements`_ to be calculated ROI objects
+*  **Simple measurements** - a subset of selected, basic measurements for quick analysis.
+The full list is available in `Measurements`_ in ROI analysis

-1.  `Multiple files panel`_ is used to manage multiple files.
-    This panel is visible by default and can be can be hidden in `image tab`_.
+1.  `Multiple files panel`_ anables managing multiple files.
+Each loaded image is shown as raw image, and can be saved after each segmentation as a separate state.
+It allows for comparison of segmentations performed with different parameters.
+This panel is visible by default, but can be hidden in the `image tab`_.
-2. Colorbar - Shows relation of currently used color map and brightness values for selected channel.
+2. Colorbar - Shows relation of the currently used color map and brightness values for the selected channel.
-    Selection of colormap is described in `Image View`_.
+    The selection of colormap is described in the `Image View`_.
 3.  `Image View`_.
-Shows preview of current file and its segmentation result.
+Shows a preview of the current file and its segmentation result.
 4.  `Segmentation parameters`_.
-This panel is used to set parameters of segmentation.
+This panel serves for setting the parameters of segmentation.

     .. image::  images/mask_control_view.png